What’s it All About?

 Thursday night.
 Kev’s scheduled exercise night, but what to do.
-Run ?
-Bike ? or go caching ?
-How about caching on the bike ?
+Run?
+Bike?
+Or go caching?
+How about caching on the bike?
 Sounds good – some exercise, some caching.
 Got to be worth a go.
 The plan for this evening’s madness was to cycle across to Monkston and attempt a short series there.

 So all that remained was to select a target and load onto the GPS.
 An excellent little jaunt from our house would seem to be the four Monkston Micros followed by “Don’t Torc Rubbish” – all by Monkston Madgirl.
 Monkston is about 8 km from our house so looks like a nice out and back job.

-So with the girls having tea and getting ready for bed Kev got out the trusty steed and set of in a generally eastward direction through Emerson, Furzton, the Bowl, Bleak Hall, Eaglestone, Woughton-on-the-Green and eventually to Monkston.
+So with the girls having tea and getting ready for bed, Kev got out the trusty steed and set off in a generally eastward direction through Emerson, Furzton, the Bowl, Bleak Hall, Eaglestone, Woughton-on-the-Green and eventually to Monkston.
 Nearly 9km by the route chosen, in about 25 minutes.

 First up for the evening was Monkston Micros – West (GC19AZ8).
-This is marked as being right by the redway around the west of the estate.
-It proved to be the most difficult of the evening, mainly because initially I overshot and ended up 200 meters too far along, and partly because it’s in a bleedin’ tree according to the notes.
-But which tree ?
-It took a couple of missed ones but them all of a sudden on the fourth or fifth one there it was, just winking at me.
+This is shown right by the redway around the west of the estate.
+It proved to be the most difficult of the evening.
+I initially overshot and ended up 200 meters too far along.
+It was also in a bleedin’ tree according to the notes.
+But which tree?
+It took a couple of missed ones but then all of a sudden on the fourth or fifth one there it was, just winking at me.
 Not so bad after all.
 Just harder than the evening’s other ones.

 So head off round the south side in search of Monkston Micros – South (GC19AYZ).
 This one is difficult to describe really.
 It’s round the south of Monkston.
 If you check the hint, and have the GPS pointing at the right place, it is easy as pie.
 Signed log, hit the road again.